 I’m Jimmy Collins.
 I live in Cork, Ireland.
 If you’re wondering where the tagline on my Blog comes from, here is a clue.

 Previously, I led the team that is responsible for the engineering of all localized McAfee products and supporting websites, across all platforms.
-The team also worked to advocate software internationalization best practices across the development organization worldwide.
-In this role, I was also responsible for leading the development and maintenance of our translation management platform, offering an automated end-to-end translation workflow system to internal customers.

 I previously designed and taught the module ‘Software Localisation’ at Cork Institute of Technology.

 The module introduced the basic concepts of Software Internationalization and Localization to undergraduate software engineering students.

 I got interested in technology and software development in particular when my brother got an Amstrad 6128 for Christmas in the early 90s.
 It shipped with a BASIC interpreter, which I used more than playing any of the games.
 I still have this machine.
 Check out a cool Amstrad CPC emulator here.